ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

         then a Kiosk factor will not be reported as a supported option.
 6. **PrepareAuthFactor** - This call is required for specific types of non-knowledge-based auth factors before AuthenticateAuthFactor or AddAuthFactor is called with those auth factors.
+It usually stats a sensor session for the specified auth factor type.
+It also initiates a signal sender broadcasting a AuthScanResult signal, which contains the scan result for the specified auth factor type.
     - *Input*:
       - auth_session_id - AuthSession used to identify users.
       - auth_factor_type - The type of AuthFactor that is being prepared.